TIDEConsortium/.github/profile/README.md

 between groups.

-Unlike classical GPIAS, which indexes the motor startle reflex, this implementation measures the **cortical** response — GPIAS is regulated at the level of the auditory cortex, and cortical responses may index inhibition more accurately than motor reflex measures.
+Unlike classical GPIAS, which indexes the motor startle reflex, this implementation measures the **cortical** response.
+GPIAS is regulated at the level of the auditory cortex, and cortical responses may capture inhibition more accurately than motor reflex measures.

 **Stimuli.** Delivered binaurally through Etymotic ER2 ear inserts; background